 In the repo and collateral market, ICMA publishes 13 GMRA legal opinions for Asia-Pacific markets and has undertaken strategic cooperation with other associations and stakeholders on research and advocacy.
 ICMA is advising regulators and members on repo market, including close-out netting and triparty repo.

-ICMA Guide to Asia Repo Markets: Philippines - July 2022
+ICMA Guide to Asia Repo Markets: China - October 2022 (ICMA members only access)

-ICMA Guide to Asia Repo Markets: Vietnam - May 2022
+ICMA Guide to Asia Repo Markets: Indonesia - August 2022 (ICMA members only access)

-ICMA Guide to Asia Repo Markets: Indonesia - March 2022
+ICMA Guide to Asia Repo Markets: Philippines - July 2022 (ICMA members only access)

 View Japanese version